Starburst Galaxy

 Live table management #

-You can manage live tables from the list of live tables, which are displayed in the following columns:
+Manage live tables from the list of live tables, which shows the following columns:

 • Table name: The name of the table.